-Mobile devices are taking the internet by storm, which means that many of your users will likely be accessing your website from their mobile devices.
+Mobile devices are taking the internet by storm, meaning many users will likely access your website from their mobile devices.

 A good mobile experience is crucial for the success of your eCommerce site.
-There are two things to consider when thinking about a mobile experience – design and speed.
+Design and speed are two things to consider when considering a mobile experience.